th-koeln-intia/ip-sprachassistent-team4/docs/pages/installation/manual/setup-software.md

 ## 3. Update Node.js and install [Node-RED](/pages/knowledge/node-red)

+Make sure you have installed Node.js.
+If not, follow these instructions first: https://pimylifeup.com/raspberry-pi-nodejs/

-First you need to download and execute a script to update Node.js and install [Node-RED](/pages/knowledge/node-red).
+Then you need to download and execute a script to update Node.js and install [Node-RED](/pages/knowledge/node-red).

 #### Go to pi's home directory
 {: .no_toc }